47chapters/letsgo/docs/reference/letsgo-slack/README.md

 # @letsgo/slack

-The package facilitates sending notifications to Slack using Slack incoming webhooks.
+This package facilitates sending notifications to Slack using Slack incoming webhooks.
 This functionality is primarily used by the LetsGo _worker_ to send notifications about the status of the jobs it is processing.

 ## Table of contents